Battery Life Extension

 Brightness.
 Dim the screen to the lowest comfortable level to achieve maximum battery life.
 For instance, when watching a video on an airplane, you may not need full brightness if the cabin lights are off.

 Wi-Fi.
 Wi-Fi consumes power, even if you are not using it to connect to a network.
-You can turn it off in the Wi-Fi status menu in the menu bar or in Network preferences.
+You can turn it off in the Wi-Fi status menu in the menu bar or Network preferences.

 Applications and peripherals.
 Disconnect peripherals and quit applications not in use.
 Eject an SD card if you’re not currently accessing it.